Thailand - Getting to know Hua Hin

 Hua Hin, the oldest and most traditional of Thai resorts, combines the attractions of a modern holiday destination with the charm of an active fishing port.
-Just three hours drive from Bangkok and with over 5 miles of white sand it is not hard to see why the resort has remained popular for over 70 years, since King Rama VII made it his resort of choice.
-The royal palace, Klai Kangwon, is still used as a royal residence today and in recent years due to the Kings declining health it has become his full-time residence.
+Just three hours drive from Bangkok and with over five miles of sand, it's not hard to see why the resort has remained popular for over 70 years - since King Rama VII made it his resort of choice!

 Rainfall and beaches

 This region of Thailand typically receives very little rainfall all year, making it an excellent year-round beach option.
 However, during 'winter' months (November - February) much of the beach in/around Hua Hin and Cha Am can be lost to the sea due to high waters.
 Pranburi has year-round beach.